hchiam/learning-js/bookmarklets/autoResizeWindowToTestMediaQueries.md

 <!-- View on GitHub to get the convenient copy-to-clipboard button: -->

-# Hover over the code to see the copy-to-clipboard button:
+# Hover over the code to see the copy-to-clipboard button

 ![animation showing how to hover to get the copy-to-clipboard button](copy-code-to-clipboard.gif)